gbohner/coexist/README.md

 ## Goals of modeling

-Our model can be used to investiage a number of scenarios not described above.
+Our model can be used to investigate a number of scenarios not described above.
 Broadly, we sought to develop a robust epidemiological model to forecast the potential effects of specific (exit strategy) policies in the UK, given the uncertainty in the present, through:

 1. *Capturing the majority of available data* released about COVID-19, rather than focusing on particular datasets or outcomes
 2. *Directly representing interventions* as mechanistic parameters